zhackzey/IntersectNav/readme.md

 ## Protocol & Evaluation

 For each intersection, we configure the ego vehicle's available initial locations and corresponding goal locations, which contain different lanes and directions around the intersection.
 The initial heading is always towards the intersection.
 The benchmark adopts an episodic setup.
 At each episode, one of the intersections is selected and the ego car randomly starts from one of the available configurations.
 Three tasks, i.e., performing left turn/go straight/right turn and navigate through the intersection need to be completed.
 Meanwhile, a random number of 20-30 pedestrians are generated to walk through the crosswalks  around intersections.
+Apart from pedestrians, the simulation environment can be configured to introduce environmental vehicles.
+In each episode, a random number of 6-15 environmental vehicles are generated at random spawn points around the intersection area, which are controlled by CARLA built-in autopilot agents.
 All available routes for these intersections add up to about 40.
-Our settings ensure that the driving agent will inevitably encounter pedestrians during the course of turning.
-Although only pedestrians are considered in current settings, our benchmark can be easily extended to consider other vehicles, traffic lights and signs, etc.

-During the close-loop simulation for evaluation, the ego agent and pedestrians are initialized according to above protocols.
+During the close-loop simulation for evaluation, the ego agent, pedestrians and environmental vehicles (optional) initialized according to above protocols.

  Then the network predicted values are clipped by the range $[-1.0, 1.0]$ and passed to the actuator in CARLA simulation, which simulates the world's dynamics and move on to the next step.
 This process iterates until an episode is done.
 We record the outcomes and metrics as follows.